-(R) ONHOLD – Resource is On-Line but temporarily unavailable for Dispatch by SCED or for participating in Ancillary Services.
+(R) ONHOLD – Resource is On-Line but temporarily unavailable for Dispatch by SCED or for participating in Ancillary Services due to a valid and verifiable operational reason.
 This Resource Status is only to be used for Real-Time telemetry purposes.
 For SCED, Resource Base Points will be set equal to the telemetered net real power of the Resource available at the time of the SCED execution.